History of the District of Columbia Fire and Emergency Medical Services Department: Haz-mat training controversy

-A month after a train derailment and fire in a railway tunnel near Baltimore and just two weeks prior to the September 11 attacks, The Washington Times reported that internal documents showed DCFEMS "woefully unprepared" to handle a hazardous materials (or "haz-mat") spill or a biological, chemical or radiological attack.
+A month after a train derailment and fire in a railway tunnel near Baltimore and just two weeks before the September 11 attacks, The Washington Times reported that internal documents showed DCFEMS "woefully unprepared" to handle a hazardous materials (or "haz-mat") spill or a biological, chemical, or radiological attack.
 Firefighters and emergency medical personnel were not trained to recognize these hazards or contain them, and had not conducted training in the worst sort of haz-mat incident in more than two years.
-Few pledged in October 2001 to improve haz-mat response capability by staffing additional haz-mat vehicles with lesser-trained staff as an interim measure.
-He also said the department would eventually train the personnel to create the appropriate skill levels.
+Few pledged in October 2001 to improve haz-mat response by staffing more haz-mat vehicles with lesser-trained staff as an interim measure.
+He also said the department would eventually train the personnel to the appropriate skill levels.

-In December 2001, the Marasco Newton Group, an independent auditor, reported that DCFEMS' haz-mat unit "needs improvement" or "needs significant improvement" in 10 critical areas analyzed, and that outside agencies (such as the Federal Emergency Management Agency and the FBI) had deep concerns about the unit.
+In December 2001, the Marasco Newton Group, an independent auditor, reported that DCFEMS' haz-mat unit "needs improvement" or "needs significant improvement" in 10 critical areas, and that outside agencies (such as the Federal Emergency Management Agency and the FBI) had deep concerns about the unit.
 The report concluded the DCFEMS haz-mat unit was poorly staffed, poorly trained, and not competent.
-At a congressional hearing on the report, held in April 2002, Few asserted the report did not reflect the changes made since December, and that even more changes would be made in the next fiscal year.
+At an April 2002 congressional hearing, Few said the report did not reflect the changes made since December, and that even more changes would be made in the next fiscal year.

 Equipment failures

 In August 2001, The Washington Times reported that the D.C. fire department's new $5.3 million radio system was so weak that "dead zones" existed in almost 50 locations, including such critical areas as the headquarters of the Metropolitan Police Department, the Harry S Truman Building (headquarters of the United States Department of State), the J. Edgar Hoover Building (headquarters of the FBI), the MCI Center (the city's main basketball and hockey arena), and Union Station (the city's Amtrak, MARC, VRE, and Washington Metro transportation hub).
-Firefighters' personal radios often could not communicate with headquarters or one another and eight months of complaints by firefighters led to no improvement.
-By January 2002, the problem still had not been corrected.
-Few said the city had to wait until $46.2 million in federal anti-terrorism funds were disbursed before the system could be fixed.
+Firefighters' personal radios often could not communicate with headquarters or one another.
+Eight months of complaints by firefighters had led to no improvement.
+In January 2002, the problems remained; Few said the city had to wait until $46.2 million in federal anti-terrorism funds were disbursed before the system could be fixed.

 Also in August 2001, the public learned that the DCFEMS' new computerized dispatch system was also failing.
 The system sent ambulances and fire trucks to the wrong location or to locations outside their assigned zone, failed to dispatch the nearest vehicle, or sent trucks to fires in the wrong order.
 Occasionally, the system attempted to dispatch a vehicle already assigned to another emergency while ignoring available vehicles.
-Front-line staff complained they received almost no training prior to the system's activation in June 2001, and little improvement had occurred in the intervening two months.
+Front-line staff complained they had received almost no training before the system was activated in June 2001.

 Communications equipment failures dogged the department under Few, and lasted for years.